quaderno/quaderno-developers/source/includes/_checkout.md

      'https://demo-account.quadernoapp.com/api/checkout/sessions.json'
 ```

-This will return the newly created session:
+This will return a new session like the following:

 <div class="center-column"></div>
 ```json